-- For vegetation alliances, the study area is 1 mile around Project facilities (see Table TERR 1-1). - For riparian vegetation alliances and special aquatic features, the study area is the FERC Project boundary (excluding underground Project features); and 10 feet on either side of Project access trails located outside the FERC Project boundary.; and the bypass reach.
+- For vegetation alliances, the study area is 1 mile around Project facilities (see Table TERR 1-1). - For riparian vegetation alliances and special aquatic features, the study area is the FERC Project boundary (excluding underground Project features and lands overlying the underground Project features); 10 feet on either side of Project access trails located outside the FERC Project boundary; and the bypass reach.